KANNIBALWEAR/00RAW_Season/README.md

 /// (1st Season) Time Destination: 2020

-- Initiation / Show How To Make Your Own Things / Cannibalize Wear and Tech:

-  Evo Attachment Extension - conversion kit to "kannibalize" other bags and items so they can be used as modular.

-- basic testing products, fairly simple to make, wide variety of design to test (minimal, stealth but raw)

 **Projects to consider for starters:**
 - Kannibal flagship stealth patch with RFID
 - Hitech Crime patch minimal b&w